raydenlim/tp/docs/DeveloperGuide.md

 2. **Phone Number Validation**
    * Current Implementation: Currently, any number that is longer than 3 digits are considered valid.
 It doesn't allow for special characters too.
-   * Enhancement: Introduce a validation mechanism for phone numbers to ensure that entered phone numbers adhere to a specified format. (e.g SG phone number starts with 8 or 9 and have)
+   * Enhancement: Introduce a validation mechanism for phone numbers to ensure that entered phone numbers adhere to a specified format. (e.g SG phone number starts with 8 or 9 and have 8 digits)
    * Reason: To enhance the accuracy of the phone numbers by validating them according to a standard format.
    * Suggested Fixes:
-     * Have a validation regex to check for starting number = 8 or 9 (For SG phone numbers).
+     * Have a validation regex to check for starting number = 8 or 9 and phone number length = 8 (For SG phone numbers).
      * Allow some special characters such as `+` to enable the adding of country codes in the phone number field.

 <br>

-3. **CSV File to Json Conversion and Vice Versa**
+3. **CSV File and Json File Download**
-   * Current Implementation: Currently, data can only be added/edited via the F.A.K.E.J.A.R.V.I.S. app, or directly editing the `.json` file.
+   * Current Implementation: Currently, there is no download function of `.csv` or `.json` files.
-   * Enhancement: Implement the functionality to convert data to and from CSV files, enabling users to conveniently import/export data without manual editing.
+   * Enhancement: Implement the function to download the data in either a `.csv` or `.json` format, enabling users to conveniently import/export data.
-   * Reason: To enhance user convenience and data interchangeability, allowing for seamless integration with external applications that support CSV formats.
+   * Reason: To enhance user convenience and data interchangeability, allowing for seamless integration with external applications that support `.csv` formats.
    * Suggested Fixes:
-     * Have a `convertCsvToJson` and `convertJsonToCsv` method to convert the files accordingly.
+     * Have a `downloadCsvDataFile` and `downloadJsonDataFile` method to enable the download of the respectively files.
-     * Have a `convertCsvToJson` and `convertJsonToCsv` button on the GUI to convert files with ease.

 <br>